browserengineering/book/book/reflow.md

 One final subtlety: since the plan is to keep layout objects around between reflows, you can now longer rely on the constructor being run right before `size` is.
 So you'll need to initialize the `children` field to the empty list at the top of `size`, instead of in the constructor.
+Make this change for `InlineLayout` as well!

 Let's review the layout object methods before moving on to other layout modes: